8 Musicology and editions

 And so we arrive at competing ‘Urtext’ editions, each claiming to be the most correct; and at examinations and competitions in which using the correct edition is necessary for one’s musicianship to be heard at all.
 And yet what is the difference between all these editions, and between these and those that preceded them?
 A note here or there.
 Or just a phrase mark or a dot.
 Are these the grounds on which we damn a musician’s reading of a score?
 Well, yes, they are; but that says more about us than about the music-making, and what it says is not pleasant.
 Humans’ capacity for pedantry generating law-making, with punishment for those who don’t think it matters, is horribly exposed in attitudes to WCM editions.

 In 6.7 I cited, hidden in a footnote, the rather telling video from publishers Bärenreiter entitled ‘Searching for the True Beethoven’, the title reminding us of how naive these beliefs still are, and of a highly-regarded publisher’s unthinking (though commercially rewarding) assumption that ‘es muss sein’: this is how it must be.
 Well, it needn’t be.
 What matters isn’t the notes, it’s the experience that arises out of a performance of whatever notes are sounded.
 Let’s try to keep that in mind and resist the oppression of the text or rather, for this is really the point, oppression by those (not just editors) who like to use a text as a (police) baton.

 Taruskin, Richard.
 1995.
 Text and Act: Essays on Music and Performance.
-Oxford: Oxford University Press.
-2009.
+Oxford: Oxford University Press. ____2009.
 The Danger of Music and Other Anti-Utopian Essays.
-Berkeley: University of California Press.
+Berkeley: University of California Press. ____2020.
+Cursed Questions: On Music and its Social Practices.
+Oakland: University of California Press.